 Your guide will brief you on the necessary skills required.
 Cramponing and using your ice axe for self arrest will be practiced.
 There is no technical roped climbing required but sometimes a short rope or handline will be used to give you confidence.
 Abseiling or rappelling is sometimes needed depending on the time of year.
 The ice in this area is hundreds of feet thick and party members will be roped up for glacier travel whenever leaving the hut.

-We usually meet at our office on the lake front in Wanaka at 8:30 in the morning when we do a final check of your equipment and answer any last minute questions.
+We usually meet at our office in Wanaka at 8:30 in the morning when we do a final check of your equipment and answer any last minute questions.
 We drive 3 hours to the small village of Fox where we load the helicopter and relocate to Pioneer Hut (2400m) at the head of the Fox Glacier.
 Your guide will instruct you on the safety aspects of glacier travel.
 The journey from the rain forest of the west coast to the world of massive glaciers is one that you will never forget.

 We walk to Grey Peak, which takes us high up onto the very spine of the Southern Alps.
 Views of Mt Tasman and the eastern glaciers and lakes are a treat while we have lunch.
 Spectacular is an understatement for this area, with the views over the Tasman Sea, Mount Tasman (second highest peak in New Zealand) and the Tasman Glacier (largest glacier in New Zealand) you will remember this day forever.